In this post, we’ll focus on five things you should concentrate on to improve your e-commerce website.

 While a custom meta description will NOT affect your rankings, it does indirectly.

 When you set the page meta description, you are giving Google a suggestion of what to use in the description part of the search result.
 The visual representation of this can affect the conversion rate of the search result listing.
 This, in turn, affects the ranking because listings that are clicked on are more likely to appear higher in the rankings.

 Long story short, set a custom meta description for each page that sounds nice and will get people to click through to the article.

 Short product description snippet

 You should use your main page keyword here (often the product name), as this bit of text is an important descriptor for the rest of the page.

 Not only is this good for your customers, but search engines also pick it up.

 Longer form content

 Product pages need to cater to several different types of people.
 Among them are the “data-hungry” folks who want lots of information to chew on.

 The idea behind providing a long-form description and your short description is that the search engines know about this “data-hungry” crowd.
 They know they love extra information if it’s available.

 I know it’s a lot of work to provide long descriptions for ALL of your products, but once you do it, you will be rewarded with better product pages and rankings.

 Videos & imagery

 Just as some people are “data-hungry,” another segment is what I call “visual learners.”

-These are the types of people that learn better by doing and seeing.
+These are the types of people who learn better by doing and seeing.
 If you can give them that experience with your products, you’ll be ahead.

 Great product images, 360-degree views, and especially video are the best way I know how to cater to this segment of your audience.